drewm27/speakerrankings/information-applying-to-all-speakers.md

 ### Disabling Audio Tones

-Newer speakers from Soundcore, Tribit, JBL, Ultimate Ears, and Minirig can disable their startup, pairing and shutdown sounds by changing a setting in their app.
+Newer speakers from Earfun, Soundcore, Tribit, JBL, Ultimate Ears, and Minirig can disable their startup, pairing and shutdown sounds by changing a setting in their app.

 ### Changing Tracks

-Nearly all speakers can skip forward tracks by pressing play twice and skip back by pressing play 3 times.
+Nearly all speakers can skip forward tracks by pressing play two times and skip back by pressing play three times.
 Certain speakers may use a different button press.

 ### Speaker Firmware Installation on a Mac